 In order to maintain low levels of inflammation, it’s important to create a balance of these fatty acids within your nutrition plan.
 The typical American diet tends to contain 14 – 25 times more omega-6 fatty acids than omega-3 fatty acids, while the recommended ratio is 2:1 – 4:1 more omega-3s.

-Instead of just supplementing with fish or krill oil (which is still a great idea), pay attention to including plenty of omega-3 rich foods in your diet and moderate your intake of foods that contain higher amounts of omega-6 fatty acids.
+While it’s a great idea to supplement with fish or krill oil to boost your ratio to more omega-3s, it’s also equally important to pay attention to including plenty of omega-3 rich foods in your diet and moderate your intake of foods that contain higher amounts of omega-6 fatty acids.

 When it comes to consuming omega-3s, cooking style is important to make sure the food you end up eating has the same nutritional value as it when it started out.
 Poaching and baking are two of the best ways to prepare foods with delicate fats like omega-3 without damaging the fatty acids or reducing the omega-3 content in the food.

-† It’s important to note that raw seeds like flax, chia, and hemp are good sources of omega-3s when raw.
+Seeds like flax, chia, and hemp are good sources of omega-3s only when raw.
 Once you begin to heat these foods the omega-3 fats start to oxidize, which turns them into free radicals that can actually cause inflammation in the body.
 Stick with raw (not toasted) flax, chia, and hemp seeds.

-When you do find yourself eating more nuts or omega-6 rich foods (like vegetable oil, peanuts, chicken, or conventionally raised beef), try to balance it out with these foods…
+When you do find yourself eating more nuts or omega-6 rich foods (like vegetable oil, peanuts, chicken, or conventionally raised beef), try to balance it out with omega-3 rich foods like salmon, tuna, grass fed beef and dairy, oysters, shrimp, and cod liver oil.
+Remember, it’s not just the amount of these fats that we’re consuming, but the ratio of omega-3s to omega-6s that really matters.